fabian-kruse/sorting-visualizer/README.md

 # Sorting-Visualizer-Tool

-This sorting visualizer was built with Pygame, a python library which is used to process user input and visualise the sorting process.
+This sorting visualizer was built with Pygame, a python library which is used to process user input and visualzse the sorting process.

 <div id="top"></div>